Weeding a Depository Collection

 Regional libraries are responsible for managing the withdrawal process in a timely and judicious manner.
 In managing the discards of selective libraries in their region, the regional depository library will issue instructions to selectives on the prescribed discard procedures for depositories.

 If regional instructions require selectives to submit a withdrawal or disposal list, the regional library will check the list for any publications that may be missing from the regional depository collection.
 The goal is to ensure that at least one copy of all depository publications, in paper, microfiche, or tangible electronic format, (except those authorized to be discarded by the Superintendent of Documents) is retained by a depository within the state or region.
 To achieve that, the regional needs the assistance of selectives in their region.
+In addition, the region may participate in the FDLP eXchange.

 After regional review and acquisition of needed resources, selectives in the state or region have the right to review lists and acquire needed materials.
 Contact the regional depository library to discuss the local procedures.